kubevirt/user-guide/docs/virtual_machines/guest_agent_information.md

 GA info with merged into status

     status:
       guestOSInfo:
         id: fedora
         kernelRelease: 4.18.16-300.fc29.x86_64
         kernelVersion: '#1 SMP Sat Oct 20 23:24:08 UTC 2018'
         name: Fedora
         prettyName: Fedora 29 (Cloud Edition)
         version: "29"
         versionId: "29"
       interfaces:
+      - infoSource: domain, guest-agent
-            - interfaceName: eth0
+        interfaceName: eth0
         ipAddress: 10.244.0.23/24
         ipAddresses:
         - 10.244.0.23/24
         - fe80::858:aff:fef4:17/64
         mac: 0a:58:0a:f4:00:17
         name: default

-When the Guest Agent is not present in the Virtual Machine, the information is not shown.
+When the Guest Agent is not present in the Virtual Machine, the Guest Agent information is not shown.
 No error is reported because the Guest Agent is an optional component.

+The infoSource field indicates where the info is gathered from.
+Valid values:

+   - domain: the info is based on the domain spec
+   - guest-agent: the info is based on Guest Agent report
+   - domain, guest-agent: the info is based on both the domain spec and the Guest Agent report

 ## Guest Agent info available through the API